lmangall/push_swap/README.md

 - May not achieve optimal instructions for the push_swap project (unless optimized)

-To facilitate efficient manipulation using bitwise operators and binary representation, we will simplify the numbers in stack A before applying radix sort.
-This simplification involves replacing the numbers with a range of values from 0 to N-1, where N is the size of the stack.

 ### Implementation Steps

-1. Simplify the numbers in stack A by replacing them with values in the range [0, N-1].
+1. Simplify the numbers in stack A by replacing them with index values in the range [0, N-1].
-2. Apply radix sort, treating `stack_a` as "stack A" and `stack_b` as "stack B."
-3. Starting from the rightmost bit, perform operations on each number to place them into the corresponding stack based on their digit.
+2. Starting from the rightmost bit, perform operations on each number to place them into the corresponding stack based on their digit.
-4. Upon completion, the numbers will be arranged in the stacks according to their respective digits.
+3. Upon completion, the numbers will be arranged in the stacks according to their respective digits.

-### Using an index
+### Using an index to simplify the numbers

 To facilitate efficient manipulation using bitwise operators and binary representation, we will give the numbers in stack A an index (from 0 to N-1, where N is the size of the stack) before applying radix sort.
 We will manipulate the nodes using the indexes, effectively pushing or rotating the values themselves.